BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   <summary>🍎 Apple</summary>

 ### Step 1 - GPU Acceleration Software
 * All Macs with MacOS 12.3+ come with Metal/MPS support, which is the equivalent of CUDA and ROCm for Nvidia and AMD, respectively.
-* However, you do need to have [Xcode Command Line Tools](https://www.makeuseof.com/install-xcode-command-line-tools/).
+However, you do need to have [Xcode Command Line Tools](https://www.makeuseof.com/install-xcode-command-line-tools/).

 ### Step 2 - Obtain Repository
 * Download the ZIP file containing the latest release for my repository.
 Inside the ZIP file is a folder holding my repository.
 Unzip and place this folder anywhere you want on your computer.

 ### Step 3 - Virtual Environment
-* Open the folder containing my repository files
-* Create a terminal window and create a virtual environment with this command:
+* Open the folder containing my repository files.
+Create a terminal window and create a virtual environment with this command:
 ```
 python3 -m venv .
 ```